 We asked resident journalists to write about life in their region, recounting how people have coped with war, isolation, and often corruption.
 Authors share personal stories from their communities about how people live and work and what their hopes and fears are for the future.
 In this way, we hope to give an idea of what life is like in these isolated places and at the same time provide an insight into the likely future of the three newest unrecognised entities in Ukraine.

 This is the first collection of a series dealing with unrecognised entities in the eastern neighbourhood.
-The next collection will look at policy aspects relating to the entities.
+The next installment looks at Russia's presence and control over the entities

 Donetsk is not going through the best of times.
 It seems that these grey times – without war but without peace, not part of Russia but not part of Ukraine – will drag on for some time.
 Donetsk cannot be part of the Russian Federation, but Russia was able to rip it away from Ukraine, and it did so by spilling so much blood that it will take a long time for it to dry on the streets and squares of this place.